lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 It is important to understand that when a call is inlined it **will not change** its semantics.
 This implies that the initial elaboration (overloading resolution, implicit search, ...), performed while typing the body of the inline method, will not change when inlined.

-For example consider the following code:
+For example, consider the following code:

 ```scala
 class Logger: